mikewolak/olimex-ice40hx8k-picorv32/firmware/LESSONS_LEARNED.md

 ## What NOT to Do

+### Menus and Input:
+- ❌ Don't create custom key reading functions - use simple `getch()`
+- ❌ Don't forget `flushinp()` at the start of EVERY menu function
+- ❌ Don't use complex timeout logic - just `timeout(-1)` for blocking
+- ❌ Don't assume menus work without testing on actual hardware
+- ❌ Don't test without verifying binary timestamp FIRST

+### Timers and Performance:
 - ❌ Don't make up your own timer/interrupt implementation
 - ❌ Don't assume the binary is fresh without checking timestamp
 - ❌ Don't try to "improve" working examples
 - ❌ Don't use timer for blocking delays during performance measurement
 - ❌ Don't calculate speed after the fact - measure in real-time with interrupts

-- ❌ Don't forget `flushinp()` at the start of menu functions
+### Build and Debug:
+- ❌ Don't assume build succeeded - check for errors!
+- ❌ Don't test old binaries - ALWAYS verify timestamp
-- ❌ Don't create complex helpers when simple code works
+- ❌ Don't waste hours on old code - check binary FIRST
+- ❌ Don't ignore silent build failures (naming conflicts, etc.)

 ## What TO Do